ARTIFICIAL INTELLIGENCE

 The assessment produces findings.
 The roadmap translates those findings into sequenced action.
 Most organizations complete the assessment, see the gaps, and either freeze in analysis paralysis or ignore the findings and deploy anyway.
 Neither works.

 A legitimate roadmap has three phases: remediation, pilot, and scale.
 Remediation addresses the structural gaps identified in the assessment.
 If your data infrastructure scored low, you fix it before deploying AI.
 If your governance framework is immature, you build policies before automating decisions.
-Remediation timelines vary: data cleanup might take 60 days, governance policy development might take 90.
+Remediation timelines vary: data cleanup takes 60 days, governance policy development takes 90.
 Skipping this phase guarantees pilot failure.

 The pilot phase deploys AI into a single, high-readiness use case with defined success metrics and a short evaluation window.
 The pilot is a live operational test with real workflows, real users, and real decisions.
 The goal is to validate that the organization can operationalize AI outputs, not merely confirm that the AI works.
 Pilot duration: 60-90 days.
 Success criteria: measurable improvement in the target metric and operational adoption above 70%.